-78,740 Shares ODETICS, INC. Class A Common Stock
+67,419 Shares ODETICS, INC. Class A Common Stock

-This prospectus relates to the public offering, which is not being underwritten, of 78,740 shares of our Class A common stock and associated purchase rights, which are held by some of our current stockholders.
-The prices at which the selling stockholders may sell the shares will be determined by the prevailing market price for the shares or in negotiated transactions.
+This prospectus relates to the public offering, which is not being underwritten, of a total of 67,419 shares of the Class A Common Stock of Odetics, Inc. by Leitch Technology International, Inc. The price at which the selling stockholder may sell the shares will be determined by the prevailing market price for the shares or in negotiated transactions.
 We will not receive any of the proceeds from the sale of these shares.

-We have two classes of common stock outstanding, the Class A common stock and the Class B common stock.
+We have two classes of common stock outstanding -- the Class A common stock and the Class B common stock.
 The rights, preferences and privileges of each class of common stock are identical in all respects except for voting rights.
-The holders of the Class A common stock are entitled to elect 25% of the Board of Directors rounded up to the nearest whole number or two directors.
-The holders of the Class A common stock and the Class B common stock, voting together as a single class, are entitled to elect the balance of the Board or six directors.
-On all other matters to be addressed by a stockholder vote, the holders of Class A common stock have one-tenth of one vote per share held and the holders of Class B common stock have one vote per share held.
+As of the date of this prospectus, the holders of the Class A common stock are entitled to elect 25% of the Board of Directors rounded up to the nearest whole number, or two directors, and the holders of the Class A common stock and the Class B common stock, voting together as a single class, are entitled to elect the balance of the Board, or six directors.
+On all other matters to be addressed by a stockholder vote, the holders of Class B common stock have one-tenth of one vote per share held and the holders of Class B common stock have one vote per share held.

-Our Class A common stock and our Class B common stock are quoted on the Nasdaq National Market under the symbol "ODETA" and "ODETB," respectively.
-On July 27, 2001, the last reported sale price for the Class A common stock was \$2.3438 per share and the last reported sale price for the Class B common stock was \$2.00.
+Our Class A common stock and our Class B common stock are quoted on the Nasdaq SmallCap Market under the symbol "ODETA" and "ODETB," respectively.
+On June 11, 2002, the last reported sale price for the Class A common stock was \$1.39 per share and the last reported sale price for the Class B common stock was \$1.89 per share.

-You should carefully consider the risk factors beginning on page 3 of this prospectus before purchasing any of the Class A common stock offered by this prospectus.
+You should carefully consider the risk factors beginning on page 2 of this prospectus before purchasing any of the Class A common stock offered by this prospectus.